-- "21st Century Schizoid Man" from In the Court of the Crimson King lives up to its title, with its screaming guitars and saxes and apocalyptic lyrics:
+- "21st Century Schizoid Man" from that album lives up to its title, with its screaming guitars and saxes and apocalyptic lyrics:

 - The second half of the "Lizard" suite, starting out as a quiet ballad that slowly grows increasingly ominous and Gordon Haskell sounding increasingly pissed as the section comes to a close, which then explodes into a suffocating cacophony of horns, keyboards and guitar.
-And it all closes with a creepy funeral march with Fripp's weeping guitar....followed by the sounds of a carnival spiraling out of control.
+And it all closes with a creepy funeral march with Fripp's weeping guitar....followed by the sounds of a carnival spiralling out of control.

-- Most, if not the entirety of Red.
-The intro to "Starless" alone can suck the warmth out of any room with its Mellotron intro and creepy lyrics which seems to be about someone crossing the Despair Event Horizon, and even though the listener is taken to the heavens at the end of the song, the same intro is played one more time, only with a sharper, more menacing edge.
+- Finally, there's "Starless", whose intro alone can suck the warmth out of any room with its Mellotron intro and creepy lyrics which seems to be about someone crossing the Despair Event Horizon, and even though the listener is taken to the heavens at the end of the song, the same intro is played one more time, only with a sharper, more menacing edge.